 - Conference travel, study abroad expenses, or application fees

-- Lack of budgeting/planning for expected expenses is not a stand-alone reason for approval of funding
+- Lack of budgeting/planning for expected expenses is not generally a stand-alone reason for approval of funding

 Emergency Aid Network Funds